Ricardo-VP/mqtt-esp32-react/README.md

 ## Technologies

 1. MQTT Broker using EMQX
+2. ESP32 with C++ using Arduino IDE
-2. Client App built with:
+3. Client App built with:
   - React
   - TypeScript
   - Vite